CambriaSolutions/MSRFP-3717/README.md

 (o)

-THe application is easily transported to other hosts.
+The application is easily transported to other hosts.
 *[[Instructions to install the prototype on another machine]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/SETUP.md)*